apple/coremltools/docs-guides/_sources/source/typed-execution.md

 In an ML program, the types of all the intermediate tensors are specified in the model itself.
 ```

-An ML program uses the same automatic partitioning scheme that neural networks use to distribute work to the ANE, GPU, and CPU.
+An ML program uses the same automatic partitioning scheme that neural networks use to distribute work to the NE, GPU, and CPU.
 However, the types of the tensors add an additional constraint.
 The runtime respects the explicit types as the minimum precision, and will not reduce the precision.

 For example, a float 32 typed model will only ever run with float 32 precision.
 A float 16 typed model may run with float 32 precision as well, depending on the availability of the float 16 version of the op, which in turn may depend on the hardware and software versions.
 With an ML program, the precision and compute engine are independent of each other.